-This policy is the responsibility of Regional Training Contractors.
-From here-on within this policy, we, us, or our, means Regional Training Contractors (ABN: 22 386 191 729), also trading as RTCSA.
+This policy is the responsibility of Regional Training Contractors of South Australia.
+From here-on within this policy, we, us, or our, means Regional Training Contractors of South Australia (ABN: 72 667 868 941), also trading as RTCSA.

-Regional Training Contractors are committed to providing quality-based training and assessment services in an environment where grievances can be freely raised to be resolved with transparency and fairness.
+Regional Training Contractors of South Australia are committed to providing quality-based training and assessment services in an environment where grievances can be freely raised to be resolved with transparency and fairness.
 In so saying, we have implemented procedures to acknowledge, record, respond to and monitor any complaints or appeals lodged.
-This policy documents these processes and provides clarification on how to lodge a complaint, or appeal against a decision made by Regional Training Contractors; and how this complaint or appeal will be handled.
+This policy documents these processes and provides clarification on how to lodge a complaint, or appeal against a decision made by Regional Training Contractors of South Australia; and how this complaint or appeal will be handled.

-This policy is relevant to all staff, clients, participants and third parties who provide services on behalf of Regional Training Contractors.
+This policy is relevant to all staff, clients, participants and third parties who provide services on behalf of Regional Training Contractors of South Australia.

 - Individual who accompanies an appellant or complainant for support throughout the complaint or appeal process.

-- An appeal is a request, or process, to review a formal decision that has been made by Regional Training Contractors.
+- An appeal is a request, or process, to review a formal decision that has been made by Regional Training Contractors of South Australia.

 - Person who lodged the appeal.

-- A complaint is the expression of dissatisfaction, or concern, with services or training provided by Regional Training Contractors.
+- A complaint is the expression of dissatisfaction, or concern, with services or training provided by Regional Training Contractors of South Australia.